kallaway/100-days-of-code/README.md

 ##-This is my round 2.

-## Check out my Round-2 file for the journal
+## Check out my Round-2 branch file for the journal

 ## Contents